DeNederlandscheBank/call-dnb-apis-as-partner/README.md

 ## License

-The code is licensed under the MIT/X license, see the extended version of the license here: [MIT](https://choosealicense.com/licenses/mit/)
+The work is licensed under the MIT/X license, see the extended version of the license here: [MIT](https://choosealicense.com/licenses/mit/)